apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dethroned crypto king Sam Bankman-Fried to be sentenced for defrauding FTX investors**
+**Nearly 100 people still missing after Moscow attack, Russian news site says**

-You can read more about it [here](https://www.yahoo.com/news/dethroned-crypto-king-sam-bankman-041821874.html).
+You can read more about it [here](https://www.reuters.com/world/europe/nearly-100-people-still-missing-after-moscow-attack-russian-news-site-says-2024-03-27/).

 ## Requirements
 - Python 3.8